Rayner Lab

 Who We Are

-The Cardiometabolic microRNA Laboratory studies how microRNAs alter the expression of key genes involved in the pathogenesis of atherosclerosis and other chronic inflammatory diseases, such as type II diabetes.
+The Vascular Inflammation and Metabolism Laboratory studies how microRNAs alter the expression of key genes involved in the pathogenesis of atherosclerosis and other chronic inflammatory diseases, such as type II diabetes.
 The team also studies novel mechanisms of inflammation that promote plaque vulnerability.
 We employ animal models of human disease, in vitro assays of inflammation, cholesterol homeostasis and cellular activation, and analyze pathways of interest in human plasma and atherosclerotic plaque samples.

 The laboratory is funded by the Canadian Institutes of Health Research (CIHR), the Heart and Stroke Foundation of Canada (HSF) and the European Research Area Network on Cardiovascular Diseases (ERA-CVD).